handsontable/handsontable/visual-tests/README.md

 #### `isMac`

-Returns `true` if the test is run on Mac.
+Returns `true` if the test runs on Mac.

 ```js
 if (helpers.isMac) {